 Sending WiFi credentials and and Auth Token to your device

-Remember going to the coffee shop and asking for a name and password for their WiFi network to connect your smartphone or laptop to?
-A familiar situation, right?
+Remember going to a coffee shop and asking for the name and password for their WiFi network to connect your smartphone or laptop to?
+Familiar situation, right?

-Now imagine your ESP32 wants to connect to the Internet.
-It would also need the name and password of your home or office WiFi.
-Good for you, Blynk can do all the heavy work.
+Now imagine your ESP32 or other hardware wants to connect to the Internet.
+It would also need the wifi network name and password.
+Good news, Blynk can do it for you.

 Raspberry Pi will be supported soon.